Ready for Halloween drinking or gifting. This is the traditional bottle shape for all Proseccos (photos #1 and #2 courtesy Mionetto).

 The history of Prosecco is not well documented.
 Until recently, there were different theories about its origin.

-Thanks to recent research, the wine of Prosecco has been linked with a wine made at the time of Roman Empire, in a town called Pucino.
+In general, the wine of Prosecco has been linked to a wine made at the time of Roman Empire, in a town called Pucino.